-44th president of the United States and the first African-American president; became known for his economic stimulus legislation and healthcare reform.
+44th president of the United States and the first African-American president.
+He became known for his economic stimulus legislation and healthcare reform.

-His mother was born in Kansas and his father was born in Kenya; they married in Hawaii in 1961 and separated later that year; he married Michelle LaVaughn Robinson in October 1992 and had two daughters, Malia and Sasha.
+His mother was born in Kansas and his father was born in Kenya.
+They married in Hawaii in 1961 and separated later that year.
+He married Michelle Obama in October 1992 and had two daughters, Malia and Sasha.

 His 2008 presidential bid was supported by Oprah Winfrey who famously cried tears of happiness during his victory speech.